lauritzsh/blog/_posts/2015-07-19-linting-javascript-in-2015.md

 ## Better code with ESLint
-**Note:** We get a lot of rules enabled by default now but this is soon to change with `1.0.0` coming up.
+**Note:** We get a lot of rules enabled by default now but this is soon to [change][v1] with `1.0.0` coming up.
 What we can do is pass `--reset` to disable everything.
 It might also help make it more clear to see what is enabled and in use too.

 So let's lint some files.
 Be sure to have [Node][node] and [npm][npm] (should